Ateez: 2022: Two world tours, The World EP.1: Movement, Spin Off: From the Witness and Japanese releases

 Ateez held their first offline concerts in two years in Seoul from January 7 to 9.
 The Fellowship: Beginning of the End world tour continued with six sold-out shows in Chicago, Atlanta, Newark, Dallas and Los Angeles in the United States in January.
 On January 18, it was announced that Yeosang would continue his role as co-host of The Show for a second year.
 On January 23, Ateez won the main award on the 31st Seoul Music Awards.

 On January 31, they released the promotional single "Don't Stop" through Universe Music for the platform Universe.
 On February 3, it was announced that Ateez would appear on Global Spin Live at the Grammy Museum on February 8.
 They performed and participated in an interview, as well as an audience question-and-answer segment on the live event.

 The European leg of the Fellowship: Beginning of The End world tour was rescheduled to late April and May; eight shows in Madrid, London, Paris, Berlin and Amsterdam were held, while the Warsaw show was cancelled.
 Three additional shows in Yokohama, Japan in mid-July were also announced.

 On May 25, Ateez released their second Japanese EP, Beyond: Zero, with lead single "Rocky (Boxers Ver.)".
 The EP charted at number two on the Oricon weekly album chart, Line Music weekly album chart and Billboard Japan Top Album Sales chart.

 On June 30, they performed at the Jeddah K-pop Festival in Saudi Arabia.
 On July 3, they closed the second day of UNI-KON 2022 in Seoul.

-On July 29, Ateez released their ninth Korean EP The World EP.1: Movement, featuring the lead single "Guerrilla".
+On July 29, Ateez released their eighth Korean EP The World EP.1: Movement, featuring the lead single "Guerrilla".
 Pre-orders exceeded 1.1 million copies, making it their first million-selling EP.
 Album sales in the first week totalled to over 930,000 physical copies, and the EP topped South Korea's Circle Album Chart for two consecutive weeks.
 The album charted at number three on Billboard 200 in the United States, Ateez's first top 10 on the main chart.
 The group wrapped up their album promotions with six music program awards for "Guerrilla", winning first places on The Show, Show Champion and Music Bank.